TheCandidStartup/TheCandidStartup.github.io/_drafts/serverless-or-not.md

 [^5]: Min config is 1 cluster at $0.1 per hour and 3 x (0.25vCPU, 0.5GB, Linux/Arm) at $0.099 per hour
 [^6]: Lambdas have [access to 2-6 vCPUs but are throttled based on memory size](https://www.sentiatechblog.com/aws-re-invent-2020-day-3-optimizing-lambda-cost-with-multi-threading)

+Fargate often appears in AWS presentations about serverless architecture.
+However, the cost model is not serverless.
+You need a minimum number of containers running at all times in case a request comes in.
+You can't spin up a container on demand the first time a request arrives.

 It can be hard to compare Lambda and instance based pricing.
 The closest configurations are a c6gd.medium (1 vCPU, 2 GB) at $0.0384 per hour and a 1769 MB Lambda (1 vCPU, 1769 MB) at 0.0829 per hour.
 That's a little more than double the cost for Lambda.
 However, in practice, teams struggle to achieve anywhere close to 50% utilization when managing their own instances.

 AWS Batch is a job management service that runs jobs on your choice of EC2 instances, Fargate or Lambda.
 There is no additional cost over that of the underlying compute.